Failed Termination

 Had the hospital realised Holly had a bicornuate uterus, however, then the termination would not have failed.
 Due to her condition, Holly should have undergone either a medical termination or a surgical termination, rather than a suction termination.
 Even though there were several references to Holly’s uterine abnormality in the hospital notes, this was not appreciated by staff during the pre-operative assessment.
 As a result, the correct type of termination was not performed, and Holly remained pregnant.

 Holly contacted Glynns, and we instructed a specialist in obstetrics and gynaecology to prepare a report.
-This confirmed our beliefs that Holly’s termination failed because medical staff were unaware of her bicornuate uterus, even though this information had clearly been presented to them.
-Glynns helped Holly file a medical negligence claim against the hospital, which was settled for £25,000.
+This confirmed our belief that Holly's termination failed because medical staff were unaware of her bicornuate uterus, even though this information had clearly been presented to them.
+Glynns helped Holly file a medical negligence claim against the hospital, which was settled for over £20,000.

 Would You Like Assistance from Specialist Surgey Negligence Claims Solicitors?